hrOarr/Important-coding-topics/README.md

 A linked list data structure includes a series of connected nodes.Here, each node store the data and the address of the next node.

 ### applications:
--Dynamic memory allocation
+* Dynamic memory allocation
--Implemented in stack and queue
+* Implemented in stack and queue
--In undo functionality of softwares
+* In undo functionality of softwares
--Hash tables, Graphs
+* Hash tables, Graphs